Access Amazon DynamoDB Using Token Vending Machine for Tenant Isolation

 Extract text from images using Amazon Bedrock & .NET

-Building Serverless Conversational Gen AI Application using Amazon Q Business
+Building a Serverless Conversational AI App with Amazon Q Business

 Handling Partial Batch Failure When Processing SQS Messages with a Lambda Function